-Dr. Tshering Chonzom Bhutia is an Associate Fellow at the Institute of Chinese Studies.
-She has a PhD from the Centre for East Asian Studies, School of International Studies, Jawaharlal Nehru University, India.
-Her thesis was titled ‘Applying Negotiation Theory to the Sino-Tibetan Talks, 1979-2006’.
-She has just completed a major research project comparing the Indian and Chinese government’s ethnic minority/nationalities policies.
+Dr Tshering Chonzom Bhutia was a Visiting Associate Fellow at the Institute of Chinese Studies, Delhi.
+She holds a PhD from the Centre for East Asian Studies, School of International Studies, Jawaharlal Nehru University, India.
+Her thesis was titled 'Applying Negotiation Theory to the Sino-Tibetan Talks, 1979-2006'.
+She has just completed a significant research project comparing the Indian and Chinese government's ethnic minority/nationalities policies.

 The Tibetans who followed the Dalai Lama after he fled to India in 1959 chose to live in makeshift houses, in the hope that the arrangement was temporary and they would go back home soon.

 The Indian government’s distancing from the Tibetan events is at odds with its proximity to the Dalai Lama and the CTA the past four years.

 Under the leadership of Xi Jinping, along with the United Front Works Department and the various security apparatus in the country, the Central Commission for Discipline Inspection Commission (CCDI) has been deployed to counter and subdue ‘separatism’ in Tibet.

 Is India distancing itself from the Tibetan exile community six decades after the Dalai Lama fled to the country?